 In this example, I’m including the Greensock (GSAP) animation library.
-In main.js, I don’t get IntelliSense for GSAP.
+In main.js, I don’t get intellisense suggestions for GSAP.

 VS Code has automatic type aquisition, which means that it will automatically fetch these types for you, but with a big caveat.

-The simplest solution is to find the NPM package with the types, and include it as a dev dependency.
+The simplest solution is to find the NPM package with the types for the library you are using, and include it as a dev dependency.
 This way, your code can remain the same.

 npm install --save-dev @types/gsap